hildahelin/Aerodynamics-Equations-in-Python/README.md

 - The airfoil is assumed to be **infinitely thin**,
 - **No flow separation** or **stall** is considered.

 This formula is derived from **thin airfoil theory**, which is based on the **Euler equations** and potential flow assumptions.
 The **Kutta condition** is applied at the trailing edge to ensure smooth flow detachment.

 > 🔎 For small angles of attack (e.g., \( \alpha < 10^\circ \)), this approximation is highly accurate even for cambered or rounded airfoils.

+---

 ### ⚠️ Note on Navier-Stokes Models

-Real viscous flow (modeled by Navier-Stokes equations) includes boundary layer effects, flow separation, and stall.
-Therefore, the actual lift curve deviates from the Euler solution at higher angles of attack.
+Real viscous flow (modeled by the **Navier-Stokes equations**) includes:
+- Boundary layer formation
+- Flow separation
+- Skin friction drag
+- Stall behavior at high angles

+Therefore, the actual lift and drag curves deviate from the ideal Euler predictions as α increases, especially beyond stall.

 ---

 ## 📚 References

-Anderson, J. D. Fundamentals of Aerodynamics, McGraw-Hill
+- Anderson, J. D. *Fundamentals of Aerodynamics*, McGraw-Hill

-Abbott & Von Doenhoff, Theory of Wing Sections, Dover Publications
+- Abbott & Von Doenhoff, *Theory of Wing Sections*, Dover Publications

-NASA Glenn Research Center: Airfoil Theory
+- NASA Glenn Research Center: [Airfoil Theory](https://www.grc.nasa.gov/www/k-12/airplane/foil2.html)

+---

-🧠 Notes
+## 🧠 Notes

-While the Euler solution overestimates lift at high angles of attack due to the lack of stall modeling, it provides excellent insight into the fundamental aerodynamic behavior of airfoils in ideal conditions.
-The Navier-Stokes data captures real-world behavior including flow separation, skin friction, and stall.
+While the **Euler-based solution** tends to overestimate lift at high angles of attack due to the lack of stall modeling, it provides excellent insight into the **fundamental aerodynamic behavior** of airfoils under ideal conditions.
+The **Navier-Stokes data**, by contrast, captures **real-world phenomena** like boundary layer behavior and flow separation with much higher fidelity.

+---

-📬 Author
+## 📬 Author

-Helin Hilda Uluğtürken
+**Helin Hilda Uluğtürken**
 Saint Michel High School
+Aspiring Aerospace & AI Engineer